ludavid15/notes/propulsion/_posts/2021-05-18-fundamentalsPropulsion.md

 Although not explicitly stated, all relevant propulsion systems work with **fluids**.

-> **Q: What is a good measure for efficiency?**
+> What is a good measure for efficiency?

 <p class=message>
-A: As with most things in life, very little is free.
+As with most things in life, very little is free.
 Since the goal is to produce thrust, a common measure of effiency is how much thrust gets produced per unit weight of expendable mass.
 Naturally, this is not so good a quantifier for something like a battery powered quadcopter, but for anything that must carry fuel or propellent, thrust per mass flow is usually what is meant by "efficiency".
 </p>

 ## Mechanical Propulsion